Statement of Policy

 The audience for this policy is all WashU faculty, staff, and students.
 It also applies for all other agents of the university with access to WashU information and network for contracted services.
 This includes, but not limited to partners, affiliates, contractors, temporary employees, trainees, guests, and volunteers.
 The titles will be referred collectively hereafter as “WashU community”.

 WashU Information Security policies, standards, and guidelines are developed based on regulatory, state, federal, and industry requirements.
-They also use NIST and ISO guidance to ensure confidentiality, integrity, and availability for systems and information.
+They also use NIST and Office of Information Security (OIS) guidance to ensure confidentiality, integrity, and availability for systems and information.
 WashU recognizes objectives and technology needs for the departments and schools may be impacted by compliance requirements.

 The department or school that is not able to meet the policies and standards will submit a policy exception request form to explain why compliance is not possible, systems(s) that will be impacted, information and system classification, end users, impact, duration for the exception, suggestions of compensating controls that may be applied, and the plan the department or school has to meet the compliance requirements.
 Completion of the form may require assistance from the supporting IT department, data owner, and system owner.